alimills/warmupreps-ios/README.md

 # WarmupReps

-This application is a warmup sets and reps calculator for various strength training programs.
+This application is a warmup sets and reps calculator for the starting strength training program.
 You choose your working weight for each exercise in the program and the warmup sets and reps are automatically calculated, along with the weights you need to place on the bar.
 As you use it, it remembers preferences such as bar size, unit system, and the weights for each exercise when you come back for the next workout.

-## Programs

-Programs are defined in JSON and placed in the programs folder.
-An example program:

-    {
-      "title" : "My Program",
-      "exercises" : [{
-        "name" : "Squats",
-        "max" : 500,
-        "workouts" : [{
-            "sets" : "2",
-            "reps" : "5",
-            "multiplier" : 0.5
-          }, {
-            "sets" : "1",
-            "reps" : "5",
-            "multiplier" : 1.0
-          }
-        ]
-      }]
-    }

-Each exercise is defined with a name, a max weight, and an array of workouts that include sets, reps, and the multiplier for the working weight.
-For a more complete example, view starting_strength.json in the programs folder.

-## Contribute

-* Fork the project.
-* Make your feature addition or bug fix.
-* Commit.
-* Send me a pull request.

-New programs are welcome in pull requests.
-Add them to the programs folder, then push them into the programs array after loading it with an Ajax call synchronously.
-All of the links and pages will be automatically added for the new program, and no other changes are needed.

-    $.ajax({
-	    url: 'programs/new_program.json',
-	    dataType: 'json',
-	    success: function(data) {
-            warmupApp.programs.push(data);
-	    },
-	    async: false
-    });

 ## Copyright

-Copyright 2012 Nicholas Munson
+Copyright 2016 Ali Mills
 All rights reserved.

 ## License